martinthomson/no-expiry/draft-thomson-gendispatch-no-expiry.md

 The long-standing policy of requiring that Internet-Drafts bear an expiration date is no longer necessary.
 This document removes requirements for expiration for Internet-Drafts from RFC 2026/BCP 9 and RFC 2418/BCP 25.
+In place of expiration, this document introduces Internet-Drafts being labeled "active" and "inactive" in the IETF tooling.

 --- middle